How Virtual Reality is Helping Seniors Stay Active and Engaged

 3. Virtual Travel and Social Interaction

 For seniors who can no longer travel, VR offers an exciting alternative.
 They can explore famous landmarks, visit museums, or take a virtual walk through nature.
+Social VR platforms, like Alcove and VRChat, allow seniors to interact with family members and make new friends, reducing feelings of loneliness and isolation.

 Virtual Travel and Social Interaction